Nations League winner Portugal rises in FIFA rankings

 Mexico is No. 18 ahead of the Gold Cup kicking off Saturday.
 The United States drops six to No. 30.

 Iran rises one to make a rare appearance for an Asian team in the top 20.
+The 2022 World Cup host Qatar is unchanged at No. 55.

+The Asian Football Confederation uses these rankings for draw seedings in the next round of World Cup qualifying groups.
+The draw for five-team groups is made next month in Doha.
+Iraq heads the eight top-seeded teams in Pot 1 completed by No. 73 China.

 No. 22 Senegal is Africa’s best ahead of the African Cup of Nations kicking off June 21.